seL4/docs/Getting_started.md

 can get comfortable with editing the source code, the following pre-init steps might help you get more context, before you try building, so you have at least a conceptual understanding of exactly what sort of creature you're about to step into the arena with.
-These are '''not''' pre-requisites for building the kernel, but they will help you a lot in understanding what you're dealing with.
+These are **not** pre-requisites for building the kernel, but they will help you a lot in understanding what you're dealing with.